Here’s a look at Mardi Gras, a celebration held the day before the fasting season of Lent begins on Ash Wednesday.

 The colors of Mardi Gras are purple (justice), gold (power) and green (faith).

 Social clubs called “Krewes” organize the parades, and host balls and parties.

-1837 - First Mardi Gras parade in New Orleans.
+1837 - First recorded Mardi Gras parade in New Orleans.

-1857 - First time floats appear in the parades.
+1857 - First time floats appear in New Orleans parades.

 2017-2018 - Due to excessive flooding and clogged storm drains, the city of New Orleans removed more than 93,000 pounds of Mardi Gras beads from a five-block stretch of the city’s drains.
 In total, the Department of Public Works collected more than 45 million tons of beads.
 Prior to the 2019 Mardi Gras celebration, the city installed “gutter buddies” to prevent beads from entering the drains.